17 Best Yoga Poses for Anxiety (Depression and Stress)

 There are two different variations, so choose the one that works for you.

-Firstly, the classic Legs-Up-The-Wall Pose:
+Firstly, the classic form of the pose:

-Renowned yogi Gail Boorstein Grossman explains in her book, Restorative Yoga for Life, how it can help you regain a sense of calm after a stressful day, making it an ideal posture for anxious people.
+Renowned yogi Gail Boorstein Grossman explains in her book, Restorative Yoga for Life, how it can help you regain a sense of calm after a stressful day, making it ideal for anxious people.

 This is perfect if you want to be able to completely relax, as your lower back is supported with a bolster.